 However, if you have to paint the concrete, deep-seal it first with RadonSeal Penetrating Concrete Sealer to protect the paint and the concrete.

-LastiSeal penetrates deep into the concrete and hardens as a plastic.
-It's similar to injecting epoxy into the pores.
+LastiSeal penetrates deep into the concrete (up to 4") and hardens as a plastic.
+It's similar to injecting epoxy into the pores!
 This permanently strengthens and waterproofs the concrete.

 Very porous concretes may require two or even three applications for waterproofing but you must avoid creating a buildup of stain on the surface!
 LastiSeal® Concrete Stain & Sealer cannot waterproof materials with very large pores like some lightweight CMUs, old Chicago brick, split face blocks, or older masonry already badly deteriorated by extensive water seepage.